Graphmax for Text Generation: Optimization

 \section{Optimization}

-It is not convenient to solve Equation (\ref{eq:softmaxGTV}) with traditional methods, such as the gradient descent or Lagrangian method.
-Instead, we suggest to solve it with the projected gradient descent algorithm.
+It is difficult to solve Equation (\ref{eq:softmaxGTV}) with traditional methods, such as the gradient descent or Lagrangian method.
+Instead, we propose to optimize it with the projected gradient descent detailed as follows.